crusader-mike/misc/test.md

 Subsequent sections describe "problem points" discovered so far.

 ### 5.1 New exception
 It is better to (re)use *std::bad_alloc* for *XX*.
-But it may be useful to distinguish between running out of dynamic storage and running out of "exception storage" -- if it is important *std::bad_alloc* can be extended with additional member variable that specifies storage we ran out of.
+But it may be useful to distinguish between running out of dynamic storage and running out of "exception storage" -- if it is important, *std::bad_alloc* can be extended with additional member variable that specifies storage we ran out of.

 Using std::bad_alloc means stdlib doesn't need to be changed to accomodate new exception.